How to Update WordPress Manually: A Step-by-Step Guide

 Note: Be careful while copying the wp-content directory.
 Your themes and plugins reside here, so you might want to keep them.
 If you have customized the default or classic themes without renaming them, don’t overwrite those files; otherwise, you might lose your changes.
 Exercise caution while performing this step, and double-check that you have a recent backup of the wp-content folder.

 Once the upload is finished, log in to your WordPress dashboard.
-If the database also needs to be updated, you need to follow onscreen instructions to do so.
+If the database also needs to be updated, you must follow the onscreen instructions.

 That’s it; you’ve successfully updated your WordPress website.